ZeiteRoN/CryptoInfo/README.md

 In this project was realized next functionality:

--Displaying Top 10 Cryptocurrencies returned by CoinCap API
+-Displaying Top 10 Cryptocurrencies returned by CoinCap API (on project start you need to wait for loading currencies cause of slow speed of API's response)

 -Searching Cryptocurrencies by its name;